5 Easy Steps to Clean Brake Fluid and Keep Your Car Safe

 How to Identify if Your Brake Fluid Needs to be Replaced

-While it's important to keep an eye on your brake fluid levels, it's not always easy to tell when it needs to be replaced.
+While monitoring your brake fluid levels is important, it’s not always easy to tell when it needs to be replaced.
 Here are a few tips on how to identify if your brake fluid needs to be replaced:

 1) Check the color of your brake fluid.
 If it's dark or black, it likely needs to be replaced.